Jabba-The-Gut/textile-supply-chain/README.md

 This repository contains the sources of my bachelor thesis where I developed a etherum based blockchain prototype to enhance the chain of custody and to make it possible for an exemplary organization to check their supply chain against the rules of the ["Lieferkettengesetz"](https://lieferkettengesetz.de/).

 The supply chain of the exemplary organization consists of 4 tiers and multiple suppliers.
 Every entity has an associated wallet and can interact with the blockchain prototype to simulate a supply chain.
-Physical goods are represented using a digital twin that moves along the suppl chain as the phyiscal good does.
+Physical goods are represented using a digital twin that moves along the supply chain as the phyiscal good does.
 This digital twin is realised using a [ERC-721 token](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).
 The following graphic should give an overview of the situation:

 ![Bildschirmfoto 2021-05-20 um 13 49 10](https://user-images.githubusercontent.com/29917858/118973629-29956900-b972-11eb-84f4-8ee6be03c8e1.png)